 In the competency and nationality characteristics based curriculum of manufacturing engineering program 2012, the engineering mechanics course includes scientific and skills courses.
 This course is a theoretical course (without practice) and presented in the second semester.
 As a scientific and skills courses course, engineering mechanics includes the core courses and is the foundation of the field of manufacturing engineering science.
-Engineering mechanics course consists of 8 chapters with a time allocation of 2 x 50 minutes in 16 meetings.
-This course has an instructional purpose in the realm of cognitive domain with the emphasis of learning outcomes in the form of knowledge, understanding and thinking ability.
+Engineering mechanics course has an instructional purpose in the realm of the realm of the realm of the realmet of the r